openstack/openstack-manuals/doc/cli-reference/source/senlin.rst

 ``-M <KEY1=VALUE1;KEY2=VALUE2...>, --metadata <KEY1=VALUE1;KEY2=VALUE2...>``
   Metadata values to be attached to the cluster.
-This can be specified multiple times, or once with key- value pairs separated by a semicolon.
+This can be specified multiple times, or once with key-value pairs separated by a semicolon.

 .. _senlin_cluster-delete: